apple/swift-service-discovery/README.md

 ```
 /// Subscribes to receive a service's instances whenever they change.
 ///
-/// The service's current list of instances will be sent to `onNext` when this method is first called.
+/// The service's current list of instances will be sent to `nextResultHandler` when this method is first called.
 Subsequently,
-/// `onNext` will only be invoked when the `service`'s instances change.
+/// `nextResultHandler` will only be invoked when the `service`'s instances change.
 ///
 /// - Parameters:
 ///   - service: The service to subscribe to
-///   - onNext: The closure to receive update result
+///   - nextResultHandler: The closure to receive update result
-///   - onComplete: The closure to invoke when the subscription completes (e.g., when the `ServiceDiscovery` instance exits, etc.),
+///   - completionHandler: The closure to invoke when the subscription completes (e.g., when the `ServiceDiscovery` instance exits, etc.),
 ///                 including cancellation requested through `CancellationToken`.
 ///
 /// -  Returns: A `CancellationToken` instance that can be used to cancel the subscription in the future.
-func subscribe(to service: Service, onNext: @escaping (Result<[Instance], Error>) -> Void, onComplete: @escaping (CompletionReason) -> Void) -> CancellationToken
+func subscribe(to service: Service, nextResultHandler: @escaping (Result<[Instance], Error>) -> Void, completionHandler: @escaping (CompletionReason) -> Void) -> CancellationToken
 ```

-`subscribe` "pushes" service instances to the `onNext`.
-The backend implementation is expected to call `onNext`:
+`subscribe` "pushes" service instances to the `nextResultHandler`.
+The backend implementation is expected to call `nextResultHandler`:

 - When `subscribe` is first invoked, the caller should receive the current list of instances for the given service.
 This is essentially the `lookup` result.
 - Whenever the given service's list of instances changes.
-The backend implementation has full control over how and when its service records get updated, but it must notify `onNext` when the instances list becomes different from the previous result.
+The backend implementation has full control over how and when its service records get updated, but it must notify `nextResultHandler` when the instances list becomes different from the previous result.

 A new `CancellationToken` must be created for each `subscribe` request.
-If the cancellation token's `isCanceled` is `true`, the subscription has been canceled and the backend implementation should cease calling the corresponding `onNext`.
+If the cancellation token's `isCanceled` is `true`, the subscription has been canceled and the backend implementation should cease calling the corresponding `nextResultHandler`.

-The backend implementation must also notify via `onComplete` when the subscription ends for any reason (e.g., the service discovery instance is shutting down or cancellation is requested through `CancellationToken`), so that the subscriber can submit another `subscribe` request if needed.
+The backend implementation must also notify via `completionHandler` when the subscription ends for any reason (e.g., the service discovery instance is shutting down or cancellation is requested through `CancellationToken`), so that the subscriber can submit another `subscribe` request if needed.

 ---